Quantum-enhanced metrology with large Fock states

-The experimental results validate the significant metrological gain approaching the HL for large photon number Fock states, despite their generation being in a probabilistic manner.
-Instead of preparing a specific photon number $N$, the advantages of the hardware-efficient quantum metrology platform based on bosonic modes can be further explored based on an idea similar to the quantum jump tracking method~\cite{wang2022}.
+The experimental results validate the quantum-enhanced metrology approaching the HL for large photon number Fock states.
+The PNFs generate a target Fock state from a coherent state in a probabilistic manner with the success probability scaling with the photon number as $1/\sqrt{N}$ for $N\gg1$.
+However, we can still achieve a scaling enhancement of measurement precision with $N^{1/4}$ compared to the classical limit (see Methods).
+Therefore, it indicates a quantum metrology advantage even with the nondeterministic preparation of the initial probe state.
+Alternatively, it is unnecessary to select a specific Fock state of a given photon number $N$ while discarding other Fock states with different photon numbers in practical metrology applications.
+Instead, by adaptively performing parity measurements, we can deterministically collapse the probe state to a photon number and obtain the corresponding Fock state $|n\rangle$.
+Then, the sensing interrogation and the final measurement can be performed according to $n$, which promises an enhancement of precision scaling with $N^{1/2}$ ($N=\bar{n}$) approaching the HL.
+Therefore, the advantages of the hardware-efficient quantum metrology platform based on bosonic modes can be further explored based on an idea similar to the quantum jump tracking method~\cite{wang2022}.
 As a proof-of-principle demonstration, we implement an optimal displacement amplitude sensing scheme by recording all possible traces of the projection measurements on Fock $|N\rangle$ for an initial coherent state of the probe and processing the data according to the measured $N$.
 The quantum circuit of the quantum jump tracking scheme is depicted in Fig.~\ref{fig4}a, where a sequence of sinusoidal PNFs is applied and the outcomes are recorded to determine the $N$ of the initial probe state.
-For an initial coherent state with $\alpha = \sqrt{3}$, the experimental results for different traces of $N$ are summarized in Fig.~\ref{fig4}b, with the inset showing the probabilities of different traces.
-The corresponding Fisher information for each trace [$F\left(\ket{n}\right)$] is represented in Fig.~\ref{fig4}c.
-The total Fisher information is upper bounded by the weighted Fisher information, given by $\sum_{n=0}^{7}{P_n F\left(\ket{n}\right)}$, due to its convexity~\cite{fujiwara2001}.
-The experimental results indicate a maximum Fisher information gain of $10\log{(F_\mathrm{weight}/F_\mathrm{SQL})} = 4.3$~dB for the initial coherent state with $\alpha = \sqrt{3}$, where $F_\mathrm{SQL} = 4$ (dashed line in Fig.~\ref{fig4}c) is the Fisher information of the SQL for displacement amplitude sensing.
+For an initial coherent state with $\alpha = \sqrt{3}$, the experimental results for traces of various $N$ are summarized in Fig.~\ref{fig4}b, with the inset showing the probabilities of these traces.
+The corresponding Fisher information for each trace [$F\left(|n\rangle\right)$] is represented in Fig.~\ref{fig4}c.
+The total Fisher information is upper bounded by the weighted Fisher information, given by $\sum_{n=0}^{7}{P_n F\left(|n\rangle\right)}$, due to its convexity~\cite{fujiwara2001}.
+The experimental results indicate a maximum Fisher information gain of $10\log{(F_\mathrm{weight}/F_\mathrm{SQL})} = 5.04\pm 0.06$~dB for the initial coherent state with $\alpha = \sqrt{3}$, where $F_\mathrm{SQL} = 4$ (dashed line in Fig.~\ref{fig4}c) is the Fisher information of the SQL for displacement amplitude sensing.